Yowza! Animation

 Yowza!
-Animation (formerly known as Yowza Digital) is a Canadian animation studio based in Toronto, Ontario and founded by Claude Chiasson in 1996.
+Animation (formerly known as Yowza Digital) is a Canadian animation studio based in Toronto and founded by Claude Chiasson in 1996.
 They specialize in providing additional animation and/or clean-up and ink-and-paint for various shorts and feature films.
-The studio also utilizes animation using Toon Boom.
+The studio utilizes animation using Toon Boom.

 On July 4, 2016, Heather Walker bought Yowza!
 Animation from founder Claude Chiasson.